openucx/ucc/docs/doxygen/collectives.md

 (block_size) is “dt_elem_size * count”.
 The total amount of data sent by the root is equal to block_size * num\_participants.
 Here, the “count” represents the number of data elements.
 The "dt_elem_size" represents the size of the data element in bytes.
-The "num_participants" define the number of participants in the team.
+The "num_participants" represents the number of participants in the team.

 + In the UCC\_COLL\_TYPE\_ALLTOALL collective operation, all participants exchange a fixed amount of the data.
 For a given participant, the size of data in src buffer is “size”, where size is dt\_elem\_size * count * num_participants.
 Here, the “count” represents the number of data elements.
 The "dt_elem_size" represents the size of the data element in bytes.
-The "num_participants" define the number of participants in the team.
+The "num_participants" represents the number of participants in the team.
 The size of src buffer is the same as the dest buffer, and it is the same across all participants.
 Each participant exchanges “dt\_elem\_size * count “ data with every participant of the collective.